QingZ11/nebula-website/content/en/posts/detect-data-consistency-issues-in-raft-implementing-with-jepsen/index.md

 ---
-title: "How Nebula Graph Uses Jepsen to Detect Data Consistency Issues in Raft Implementing"
+title: "How Nebula Graph Uses Jepsen to Detect Data Consistency Issues in Raft Implementation"
 date: 2020-04-14
 description: "In this post, we will explain how to verify data consistency of the distributed Nebula Graph kv stores with the Jepsen test framework."
 author: "critical27"